Locations:

 • Increased pain or pain that expands or spreads to other areas of your body

-“The worse the burn is, the longer it takes for it to heal,” states Dr. Capin.
+“The worse the burn is, the longer it takes to heal,” explains Dr. Capin.
 “Third-degree burns can take months or more to heal and may need surgical interventions like skin grafting.
-First- and second-degree burns can take a week or more to heal, depending on the severity of damage that’s been done.
-But the sooner you treat the burn, the better the outcome.”
+First- and second-degree burns can take a week or more to heal, depending on the severity of damage.”

 Advertisement